hashicorp-dev-advocates/workshop-spring-vault/instruqt/06-dynamic-secrets-enable-database-secrets-engine/assignment.md

 Dynamic secrets expire after a certain period of time.
 Vault deletes the secret on your behalf.
 Many secrets engines support some kind of dynamic secret capability.

-The database engine generates dynamic secrets for a database (username and password) for a variety of databases.
+The database engine generates dynamic secrets (username and password) for a variety of databases (Postgres, MongoDB, etc).

 This guide will walk you through configuring the database secrets engine and generating dynamic credentials for a PostgreSQL database.